Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Sharp Bounds on the Proposed Causal Estimands for Ordinal Outcomes

 As demonstrated in Examples \ref{example:3} and \ref{example:4}, the bounds of $\tau$ (or $\eta$) generally do not shrink to a point.
 However, there are some special cases in which the lower and upper bounds of $\tau$ (or $\eta$) are identical.
-The sufficient and necessary conditions appear to be technical, and therefore we relegate the discussion to the Supplementary Material.
+The following corollary provides necessary and sufficient conditions for such cases.